screetsec/Pateensy/README.md

 # Payload-Teensy ( BadUSB ) Like a Rubber Ducky

-This script  was tested on an Teensy 3.2.
+This script  was tested on an Teensy 3.2 and Windows.
 To run this script , simply download the repository and extract  in your pc or lapt.
 Paste the the payload script into  your Arduino  .
 So this is  all of payload for teensy ( sketch )
 You can buy Teensy >> ( https://www.pjrc.com )

 #Tutorial for use teensy